Fleet Week nyc Intrepid

 • Things to do

-Here's what to expect: A chance to meet servicemembers in uniform, music from a DJ, a professional photographer, music, dancing, and an ice breaker with a chance to win prizes.
+Here's what to expect: A chance to meet servicemembers in uniform, music from a DJ, a professional photographer, music, and dancing.

 Fleet Week has been a tradition in New York City for 36 years, but Sex and the City brought it into the zeitgeist in the episode titled "Anchors Away."
 As Carrie Bradshaw says, "Fleet Week is that one week a year when the U.S. Naval ships dock, and our fair city is made even fairer with cute, sweet American sailors looking for fun."